jakmaz/sketchybar-editor/README.md

 ## Description

 SketchyBar Editor is a web-based tool that helps you create a solid starting configuration for SketchyBar.
-It gives you a clean, well-structured file you can download, study, and build on—making it easier to understand how things work before diving into code.
+It gives you a clean, well-structured file you can download, study, and build on, making it easier to understand how things work before diving into code.

 ## How to Use